Monday, September 26, 2011

 • Windows 7: C:/ProgramData/Propellerhead Software/Remote

-Copy these files, maintaining this directory structure:
+Carefully copy all of these files, strictly maintaining this directory structure:

 • Remote/Codecs/Lua Codecs/Akai/AkaiMPKmini.luacodec